 - A10.1 Is the Certified Company licensed to perform collection-related activity in all applicable states and municipalities? - A10.2 In states and municipalities where the Certified Company is not licensed but the Auditor believes licensure may be required, has the Certified Company provided the Auditor with a written opinion from an attorney or their Chief Compliance Officer justifying why licensure is not required? - (A11) Credit Bureau Reporting.
-A Certified Company shall comply with the following standards: - (a) If a Certified Company reports consumer account information to a credit bureau, the Certified Company shall:

-(i) Notify the credit bureau of any inaccurately reported information that it identifies within thirty (30) days of its discovery;

-(ii) Notify the credit bureau when a consumer Disputes the accuracy of an account within thirty (30) days of receipt of the Dispute; and
+If a Certified Company reports consumer account information to a credit bureau, the Certified Company shall: - (a) Notify the credit bureau of any inaccurately reported information that it identifies within thirty (30) days of its discovery; - (b) Notify the credit bureau when a consumer Disputes the accuracy of an account within thirty (30) days of the Dispute being made; and - (c) Notify the credit bureau within thirty (30) days if the Certified Company sells the account.